 Your lead educator for this course is Associate Professor Marcus O’Donnell (Pro Vice-Chancellor, Teaching and Learning, Deakin University).
 Marcus has over 30 years experience in education, health and community development, and currently researches connections between education and wellbeing.

-If you haven’t already, make sure you follow Marcus, Chie and Bianca for course updates, feedback and discussions.
+If you haven’t already, make sure you follow Marcus and Warren for course updates, feedback and discussions.
 You might also like to follow our conversations using #FLResilience on social media.

 Your learning outcomes